sapategu/sapategu/README.md

-Where Compilers, Neural Network, and Orchestration are pivotal
+where compilers, orchestration, and neural network are pivotal